Isidre Fainé: Banking career

 He began his professional banking career as director of Investments at Banco Atlántico, in 1964, to join later, in 1969, as general manager at Banco de Asunción in Paraguay.
 He then returned to Barcelona to hold different positions of responsibility in various smaller financial institutions: director of personnel at Banca Riva y García (1973).
 A year later, aged 32, he started working at Banca Jover where he would become general manager of the entity.
 He would later be general manager of Banco Unión in 1978.

-In 1982, Josep Vilarasau invited him to join "Caixa de Pensions para la Vellesa i d'Estalvis" as deputy general manager, where over time he held various positions of responsibility, as deputy general manager executive (1991), a position he shared with Antoni Brufau.
+In 1982, Josep Vilarasau invited him to join "Caixa de Pensions per a la Vellesa i d'Estalvis de Catalunya i Balears" as deputy general manager, where over time he held various positions of responsibility, as deputy general manager executive (1991), a position he shared with Antoni Brufau.
 When Vilarasau was appointed president, in April 1999, Fainé was appointed general director of the entity, whose presidency he later assumed, in June 2007.
 In addition, he has been president of "la Caixa" Foundation and of Criteria CaixaHolding.
 He left the presidency of CaixaBank in June 2016.